martmega/mealmapp/docs/api-overview.md

 | `api/purchase-credits` | Alias for `api/credits` kept for backward compatibility. |
 | `api/stripe/webhook` | Deno function that updates subscription metadata after Stripe events and records credit purchases. |

 Credit pack quantities are stored as a `credit_amount` metadata field on each Stripe Price.
 The webhook reads this value to know how many credits to add when a purchase is completed.
 Each successful purchase is also stored in the `ia_credit_purchases` table.
+Processed event IDs are saved in the `stripe_events` table to avoid duplicate handling.